Akahi08/demand-forecasting-ai/README.md

 ## ✨ Features

-### 📊 Sales Prediction
+### 📊 Demand Prediction

-The application predicts expected sales in units based on user-provided information.
+The application predicts expected demand in units based on user-provided information.

 ### 🏪 Store and Product Information